plausible/docs/docs/troubleshoot-integration.md

 ## Verification tool says it's working but my own visit isn't counted

 Are you blocking our script from your own device?
-If you are running a browser extension that may be blocking our script, your own visits may not be recorded.
+Or perhaps using a VPN that is blocking scripts?
+If you are running a browser extension or another service that may be blocking our script, your own visits may not be recorded.
 Do disable extensions such as adblockers or whitelist our script within the settings of the extension you are using to start counting your own visits too.

 Using WordPress and integrated Plausible using our official WordPress plugin?
 Our plugin excludes logged-in admin visits by default which is why you may not see your own visits being recorded in the dashboard.